Short-term loans, or payday loans

 - Take out another loan.
 Applying for an additional payday loan is an easy way to get stuck in a cycle of debt.
-If you are having trouble repaying one payday loan then it will likely multiply your problems by applying for another.
+If someone is having trouble repaying one payday loan, then it will likely multiply their problems to apply for another.

 - Ignore the repayment.
-By not calling your lender you will be charged a direct debit dishonour fee both by your lender and by your bank.
-If you continue to ignore the repayments they may continue to try and debit your account and charge fees, thereby increasing your debt.
+By not calling their lender payday loan borrowers will be charged a direct debit dishonour fee both by their lender and by their bank.
+If they continue to ignore the repayments the lender may continue to try and debit their account and charge fees, thereby increasing their debt further.

-Here's what to do if you can't repay your loan with the following brands:
+Here's what to do if you can't repay a loan with the following brands: